Last updated: June 20, 2026

 Backup options when one program cannot help

-If you are not sure what type of help exists, ASMOM’s national real grants guide explains the difference between benefits, services, vouchers, tax credits, and true grants.
+If you are not sure what type of help exists, ASMOM’s national Community Action guide explains local agencies, and the national LIHEAP guide explains utility help.
 Real emergency help usually comes from official programs and local agencies, not secret cash grants.

 Si necesita ayuda urgente en Carolina del Sur, empiece con el problema mas urgente.
 Llame al 911 si hay peligro.
 Llame o envie texto al 988 si hay una crisis de salud mental.
 Para comida, refugio, renta, servicios publicos, cuidado infantil o transporte, llame al 211.